SalonenTeemu/e2ee-real-time-chat-app/README.md

 ## TODO

-- Connect automatically to socket again
-- Use userId in the encryptedPrivateKey key name in indexedDB?
+- Fix chat-related notifications -> now show sender id instead of username
-- Error messages when the passport given for derivation is wrong
+- Add error messages when the passport given for derivation is wrong
+- New login on device but has public key -> what should be done?
+- Export/import private key?
 - HTTPS
 - Use CryptoKey in saving key in memory?
-- General and chat-related notifications
 - Detailed logging for security monitoring
 - Rate limiting to prevent abuse
 - Unit testing